Camp Laurel is ideally located in the Belgrade Lakes Region of Maine, 17 miles west from the state capital of Augusta.

 Each camp day is unique, but there is a good deal of regularity to the daily program.
-Campers select certain "electives" and, based on those selections, staff are assigned programs from the Program Director.
+Campers select certain “electives” and, based on those selections, staff are assigned programs by their Program Area Directors.
 It is safe to say, though, that if you are hired for a specific role such as tennis or soccer, you will be teaching those periods six hours each day.
 Below is a thumbnail portrait of a typical day:

 - Following wake-up and breakfast, each camp group joins together for morning “Cove” or a primer for the day ahead.